The medications used in drug rehab for heroin addiction work as either replacement therapies or preventative approaches.

 For the most part, preventative-type addiction treatment medications work to discourage heroin abuse by producing withdrawal effects whenever a person uses heroin.
 Naloxone, one of a few drugs used in this capacity, does this by occupying the same brain cell receptor sites that heroin targets.
 When heroin is present in the brain, a person will experience harsh withdrawal effects, such as nausea, anxiety and sweating.

-According to the Journal of Social Work in Public Health, Naltrexone, another preventative approach, also occupies cell receptor sites for the purpose of blocking heroin access.
+The National Library of Medicine describes another prescription, naltrexone.
+Naltrexone also occupies cell receptor sites to block heroin access.
 These interactions prevent a person from experiencing a “high” in the event of relapse.

-Suboxone, one of the replacement-type addiction treatment medications contains buprenorphine (a synthetic opiate) and naloxone as a preventative agent, so Suboxone produces a two-fold effect.
+Suboxone is another of the replacement-type addiction treatment medications.
+It contains buprenorphine (a synthetic opiate) and naloxone as a preventative agent, so Suboxone produces a two-fold effect.

 Considerations

-Replacement therapies and preventative approaches serve two different purposes, meaning some people may benefit from one or the other while others may benefit from using both approaches.
-What’s most important is to ensure you receive the level of treatment support needed for you to maintain abstinence from heroin on a continuous basis.
+Replacement therapies and preventative approaches serve two different purposes.
+Some people take controlled medications to replace the “highs” from narcotics, while others use them to discourage them from using more.
+What’s critical is that you receive the level of treatment support needed for you to maintain abstinence from heroin on a continuous basis.

-We can help you determine which addiction treatment medication approach will work best for you.
-Call our toll-free helpline at 800-934-1582(Who Answers?) .
+We can help you determine which addiction treatment medication approach works best for you.
+Call our toll-free helpline at 800-934-1582(Sponsored) .

 the Take-Away